GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 === Background

-The problem of perceptually motivated audio-based navigation has not seen an extensive amount of prior study.
+The problem of perceptually-motivated audio-based navigation has not been studied much prior.
 Nevertheless, this section will highlight some notable works that have already proven the relevance of this area of research.
 Also, they provide advanced solutions to problems similar to the one tackled in this thesis.